namnd/namnd.github.io/content/posts/my-workstation-setup.md

 ssb>  cv25519 2023-01-21 [E] [expires: 2024-01-21]
 ```

-Now we are ready to use Yubikey for Password store, SSH authentication and signing commits.
+Now we are ready to use Yubikey

-If for some reason, you want to delete GPG records in Yubikey, follow this [instruction](https://support.yubico.com/hc/en-us/articles/360013761339-Resetting-the-OpenPGP-Applet-on-the-YubiKey)
+Note: if for some reason, you want to delete GPG records in Yubikey, follow this [instruction](https://support.yubico.com/hc/en-us/articles/360013761339-Resetting-the-OpenPGP-Applet-on-the-YubiKey)

 TL;DR